 Hands-on learning is not a kids-only sport.
 In fact, both sorting and math are both concepts that I *still* like to feel my way through – quite literally.
 In my previous work at art & design firms, I often physically grouped items by color, texture, etc. – or printed out a series of shapes to build simple 2-D models from.

-When we sat down to create a sorting game, I didn’t have a grand plan, but approached it as if I was playing a game myself.
+When we sat down to create our winter counting and soring games, I didn’t have a grand plan but approached it as if I was playing a game myself.
 As we worked on the pieces & moved things around, more functions, approaches and possible games came to mind.
-Below are a few of the simple ideas I came up with for creating a winter-themed sorting, counting or math activity.
+Below are a few of the simple ideas I came up with for creating winter-themed sorting, counting, and math activities.

 You can easily make a game out of sorting by color.